Mobile device: Types

+History

+The history of the mobile device has been marked by increasing technological convergence.
+Early mobile devices—such as pocket calculators, portable media players, satellite navigation devices, and digital camera—excelled at their intended use but were not multifaceted.
+Personal digital assistants (PDAs) proliferated in the 1990s as a way to quickly write down notes, schedule business appointments, and set personal reminders, as a handheld supplement to bulkier laptops.

+During the same period, the mobile phone evolved from supporting voice communication only to accommodating text messaging, Internet connectivity, multimedia, and videotelephony.
+These feature phones eventually gave way to the modern smartphone, which combined all the aforementioned devices, and more, into one device.
+Since the late 2000s, smartphones have been the most common mobile device in the world, in terms of quantity sold, owing to their great convergence of technologies.

 Uses

+By the early 2010s, mobile devices began integrating sensors such as accelerometers, magnetometers, and gyroscopes, allowing the detection of orientation and motion.
+Mobile devices may provide biometric user authentication, such as face recognition or fingerprint recognition.

-Handheld devices have become more rugged for use in mobile field management.
-This involves tasks such as digitizing notes, sending and receiving invoices, asset management, recording signatures, managing parts and scanning barcodes.
+Handheld devices such as enterprise digital assistants have become more rugged for use in mobile field management.
+This involves tasks such as digitizing notes, sending and receiving invoices, asset management, recording signatures, managing parts, and scanning barcodes and RFID tags.

-In 2009, developments in mobile collaboration systems enabled the use of handheld devices that combine video, audio and on-screen drawing capabilities to enable multi-party conferencing in real-time, independent of location.
-Handheld computers are available in a variety of form factors, including smartphones on the low end, handheld PDAs, Ultra-Mobile PCs and Tablet PCs (Palm OS, WebOS).
+In 2009, developments in mobile collaboration systems enabled the use of handheld devices that combine video, audio, and on-screen drawing capabilities to enable multi-party conferencing in real-time, independent of location.
+Handheld computers are available in a variety of form factors, including smartphones, handheld PDAs, Ultra-mobile PC and tablet computers (Palm OS, WebOS).
 Users can watch television through the Internet by IPTV on some mobile devices.
-Mobile television receivers have existed since the 1960s, and in the 21st-century mobile phone providers began making television available on cellular phones.
+Mobile television receivers have existed since 1960, and, in the 21st-century, mobile phone providers began making television available on cellular phones.

 In the 2010s, mobile devices were observed to frequently include the ability to sync and share a variety of data despite the distance or specifications of the devices.
-In the medical field, mobile devices are quickly becoming essential tools for accessing clinical information such as drugs, treatment, and even medical calculation.
+In the medical field, mobile devices are quickly becoming essential tools for accessing clinical information such as drugs, treatment, and even medical calculations.
 Due to the popularity of mobile gaming, the gambling industry started offering casino games on mobile devices, which led to the inclusion of these devices in the anti-hazard legislature as devices that could potentially be used for illegal gambling.
-Other potentially illegal activities might include the use of mobile devices in distributing child pornography and the legal sex industry's use of mobile apps and hardware to promote its activities, as well as the possibility of using mobile devices to perform trans-border services, which are all issues that need to be regulated.
-In the military, mobile devices have created new opportunities for the armed forces to deliver training and educational materials to soldiers, regardless of where they are stationed.
+Additional potentially unlawful actions could encompass the utilization of mobile devices in disseminating explicit material involving minors.
+Moreover, the legitimate adult entertainment sector's incorporation of mobile apps and technology to advance its operations raises concerns.
+There is also a prospect of leveraging mobile devices to facilitate cross-border services, warranting regulatory attention.

+Within the military domain, mobile devices have introduced novel prospects for delivering training and educational resources to soldiers, irrespective of their stationed location.